EU Parent Subsidiary Directive

 - Prevents the double taxation of parent companies on the profits derived from their subsidiaries

-The EU Parent Subsidiary Directive has been adopted by all EU Member States.
-Switzerland has also in the main provided for it within its bilateral agreement with the European Union with some subtle changes related to the qualifying holding.
+All EU Member States has adopted the EU Parent-Subsidiary Directive.
+Switzerland also has in the main provided for it within its bilateral agreement with the European Union with some subtle changes related to the qualifying holding.

 The EU Parent Directive states that a company gains the status of a parent providing it has at least a 10% holding in the capital of a company in another member state.
 Member states may require that a parent company holds the 10% capital for a minimum period of 2 years.